What is a capsule wardrobe?

 Ideas and themes for your capsule wardrobe

-When you’re editing your wardrobe, you can choose one of the following concepts as a guide to simplify the process.
+When you’re editing your wardrobe, the capsuling process can be made easier by following a theme.
+You can choose one of the following concepts as a guide to simplify the process.

 1. Minimalist wardrobe